-Kayaking in Pender Harbour can be done easily with your own kayak- or by renting.
+Pender Harbour is actually comprised of a number of unique areas and is best explored by boat.
+It is often faster to move from one area to another by water than it is by land.
+Kayaking in Pender Harbour can be done easily with your own kayak or by renting.
 For rentals, you can contact Alpha Adventures to use their location in Garden Bay.
 If you have your own boat- launch from the Government Dock and boat ramp in Madeira Park.
 An excellent day trip involves kayaking around some of the islands within Pender Harbour.
-As you paddle – be aware of your surroundings so you can return with ease.
-With so many bays and harbours- it can all begin to look alike.
+As you paddle, be aware of your surroundings so you can return with ease.
+With so many bays and harbours it can all begin to look alike.
 Mt.
 Daniel makes a good prominent landmark that can be seen from the water.

-A paddle around the smaller islands like Calder and Dusenbury Islands is a great way to get a feel for the area- then venture out to the Skardon Islands.
-For those looking for a bit more exploration- check out William and Charles Islands at the entrance to Pender Harbour.
-And for some added adventure- time your travel with high tide and paddle under the Francis Peninsula Rd bridge through the small passage that separates Francis Peninsula through to Bargain Harbour.
-Be aware of winds and tides – novice paddlers should not paddle too far out into the Strait of Georgia.
+A paddle around the smaller islands like Calder and Dusenbury Islands is a great way to get a feel for the area.
+Then venture out to the Skardon Islands for a bit more exploration.
+To explore even more, check out William and Charles islands at the entrance to Pender Harbour.
+If you time your travel with high tide, you can paddle under the Francis Peninsula Road bridge through the small passage that separates Francis Peninsula through to Bargain Harbour.
+Be aware of winds and tides, and novice paddlers should not paddle too far out into the Strait of Georgia.